Acne scars are a pain.

 No matter the season, you need to apply SPF every single day.
 UV rays cause melanin to set up shop in those dark spots, which make them look much more pronounced.
 Apply SPF under your face cream and makeup anytime you head out the door.
 Alexis says to use sun protection that is all natural and contains zinc because this mineral reduces redness and inflammation.
 I recommend BeautyCounter’s Dew Skin Tinted Moisturizer with SPF 20.

 Ultimately, it is critical to talk to a knowledgeable esthetician about the best skincare ingredients for the types of marks or scars you’re dealing with.
-I highly recommend Wild Flower Slow Beauty Spa because they’re a holistic skin centre that focuses on natural products that nourish the skin and don’t contain hormone-disrupting ingredients.
-They offer virtual skin consults worldwide.
+Look for a more holistic-based spa in your area to help ensure the products you’re being recommended are not full of toxic ingredients.